Stutz-Medien/Wordpress__Theme-folder-and-file-structure/README.md

-# Stutz Medien Theme folder and file structure #
+# Wordpress Theme folder and file structure #

 This is a very opinionated base theme for WordPress, created from several iterations of the themes of our projects in production.
 It is based on the WordPress recommendation.